SoftServeInc/novel-molecule-generation/README.md

 ## Data

-Data used to train models is included in */data* folder.
+Data used to train models will be included in */data* folder.

 ## Authors